ExaScience/elprep/README.md

 The main advantage of elPrep is very fast execution times on high-end backend servers, as is available for example through Amazon cloud computing services or custom server setups.
 We do not recommend using elPrep on laptops, desktops, or low-end servers.
 Please consult the system requirements below for more details.

-elPrep is being developed at the [ExaScience Life Lab](http://www.exascience.com), a collaboration between Imec, Intel, and Janssen Pharmaceutica.
+elPrep is being developed at the [ExaScience Life Lab](http://www.exascience.com) at Imec.
 For questions, use our mailing list (below) or contact [Charlotte Herzeel](https://github.com/caherzee) directly.

 # Advantages